overdodactyl/musePHI/README.md

 )
 ```

+For each element in the list, the name should be the path to an XML node
+(relative to `RestingECG`).
+The value is what the node will be replaced
+with.

 Specify the path to your existing XML file and the path for the new
 de-identified XML file.
 Then, call muse_deidentify: